stevegdavis/POIViewerMap/README.md

 # POIViewerMap
 Point Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
 It allows the user to choose a POI from a fixed list and display them on a map within a search radius from the users current location.
-POIs are orientated towards bicycle touring, hiking and boating.
+POI's are oriented towards bicycle touring, hiking and boating.
 The app also supports import of a GPX route for displaying on the map.

 **Map**
 Open Street Map - Online only

 **Options Panel**
-* Import POIs for Country from remote server
+* Import POI's for Country from remote server
 * POI (To View)
 * Search Radius (Kilometers - distances shown are in a straight line)
-* POIs Found (Visible on map)
+* POI's Found (Visible on map)
 * Import GPX Route
 * Route (GPX file name when imported)
 * Center Map On My Position (Uses more battery power)